-Methadone, buprenorphine, and buprenorphine/ naloxone are used to avoid withdrawal symptoms in non-pregnant opioid-dependent patients.
-Methadone and buprenorphine are rated pregnancy category C, meaning animal studies have shown an adverse effect on the fetus in the absence of human studies, but the potential benefits may warrant use in pregnant women despite the risks [17].
-Studies conducted through the Substance Abuse and Mental Health Services Administration (SAM-HSA) have shown that naloxone can interfere with skeletal development and increase fetal mortality [17].
-Therefore, it is recommended that women taking buprenorphine/naloxone prior to becoming pregnant should be transferred to buprenorphine alone for the duration of the pregnancy [17].
-Overall, methadone and buprenorphine are the preferred medications used to stabilize the mother and fetus during pregnancy.
+In MOUD, methadone, buprenorphine, and buprenorphine/naloxone are used to avoid withdrawal symptoms in non-pregnant patients with OUD.
+Methadone and buprenorphine are rated pregnancy category C, meaning animal studies have shown an adverse effect on the fetus in the absence of human studies, but the potential benefits may warrant use in pregnant women despite the risks.
+Studies conducted through the SAMHSA have shown that naloxone can interfere with skeletal development and increase fetal mortality.
+Therefore, it is recommended that women taking buprenorphine/naloxone prior to becoming pregnant should be transferred to buprenorphine alone for the duration of the pregnancy.
+Overall, methadone and buprenorphine are the preferred medications used to stabilize the mother and fetus during pregnancy, and promising research has shown that neurological development in children of mothers who used MOUD is similar to those unexposed [9: 10: 29].